LogoActuator Machining

 • Cost & Machining: 4140 is the quoting baseline for this page.
 Compare alloy premiums, heat-treatment cost, and cycle time with current supplier quotes; heat-treated 4140 usually increases tooling and inspection burden.

 • Verdict: Use 1045 if the load is low.
-Upgrade to 4140 when the shaft is failing by bending permanently or twisting under extreme torque.
+Upgrade to 4140 when the shaft is failing by permanent set, twisting, fatigue cracking, or wear-journal heat-treatment requirements.

 4140 vs. 304 Stainless